logicleai/logicle/deploy/docker-compose/sqlite/README.md

 ```

 Congratulations!
 You have successfully deployed your new Logicle instance.
 To access the application, navigate to http://<APP_PUBLIC_FQDN>, where APP_PUBLIC_FQDN is the IP or domain you configured in the previous step.

+## Environment Variables

+The `.env` file, referenced in steps 3 and 4, is crucial for injecting necessary environment variables into the Docker Compose deployment process.
+It comes with sensible defaults suitable for most deployments.
+However, customization is possible to tailor the deployment to specific needs.

+*If you want more details about each application variables you can check the comprehensive list of standard application variables is available in the [Environment Variables Documentation](../../environment-variables.md)*